/ tool-comparisons / Supabase vs CockroachDB for Solo Developers

 Latency.
 CockroachDB's distributed nature means writes involve coordination between nodes, which adds latency compared to a single-node PostgreSQL.
 Supabase runs standard PostgreSQL in one region with minimal write latency.
 For applications that don't need multi-region distribution, Supabase's single-node Postgres is faster for writes.

 Cost.
 Supabase Free handles most side projects.
 Supabase Pro at $25/month covers growing applications.
-CockroachDB's meaningful tier (Dedicated) starts at $295/month.
+CockroachDB's first provisioned tier (Standard) starts around $131/month, and the high-availability Advanced tier starts near $438/month.
 That's a massive gap.
 For a solo developer watching every dollar, the price difference matters.

 Scaling model.
 CockroachDB scales horizontally by adding nodes.
 Supabase scales vertically by upgrading your Postgres instance (or using read replicas on higher tiers).
 For the foreseeable future of a solo developer's project, Supabase's scaling model is sufficient.
 CockroachDB's horizontal scaling solves problems at a scale most solo projects won't reach.